Mortgage Rate Buy Down With Discount Points With Sellers Concessions

 Here are what determines mortgage rates:

-- Homeowners who are only planning on staying in their home for a short while, it might not be worth it.
+- Homeowners who are only planning on staying in their home for a short while, it might not be worth it

-- However, homeowners who intend on staying in their homes for more than 5 years, it might be well worth while to pay points for a mortgage rate buy down.
+- However, homeowners who intend on staying in their homes for more than 5 years, it might be well worth while to pay points for a mortgage rate buy down

-- A loan officer can assist with the pros and cons and go over a chart on the amount of savings versus the points that homeowners will be paying for the mortgage rate buy down.
+They can go over a chart on the amount of savings versus the points that homeowners will be paying for the mortgage rate buy down.

 Sellers Concessions For Mortgage Rate Buy Down